 The Management Board reviews the business performance by geographic areas (locations of subsidiaries) and distribution channels.
 The main geographic areas identified include Poland and European countries (except Romania), Romania (subsidiary in Romania), as well as China and non-European foreign markets (subsidiaries in China).
 In all these areas, the Group conducts activities in various distribution channels.
 Goodwill is analysed by the Management Board at the geographic areas level.
-The above goodwill is allocated to subsidiary Yato Tools (Shanghai) Co.
+The above goodwill is allocated to subsidiaries located in China, i.e. Yato Tools (Shanghai) Co.
+Ltd. and Yato Tools Jiaxing Co.
 Ltd.